eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/status/status.rst

 * |REJECTED_BY_INSTANCES_LIMIT| specifies the samples were rejected because there is no enough resources to allocate their instances.
-  This situation occurs at DDS layer, in the DataReader's history, when and it should reserve resources for new instances, but the history's resources reach |max_instances-api|.
+  This situation occurs at DDS layer, in the DataReader's history, when it should reserve resources for new instances but the history's resources reach |max_instances-api|.

 * |REJECTED_BY_SAMPLES_PER_INSTANCE_LIMIT| specifies the samples were rejected because there is no enough resources in their instance to stored them.